tombenamato/financial_econometrics_project/README.md

 dir_path_ticker : The path to the folder where html folders of companies to parse is.

 dir_path_text : The path to the folder where the parsed transcripts are written.

+### Select earnings call to analyse, from all dowloaded earning calls
+Open the file select_earning_calls.

+Change the parameters in the parameters cell and run the notebook.
+The notebook saves the ids to analyse in 'data/earning_call_dataframe) : one csv file with only earning call ids and one pickle file with all earning call informations.

+#### Parameters
+sp : 'sp500' or 'sp600'

+### NRC sentiment analysis
+Open the file NRC/NRC.ipynb

+Change the parameters in the parameters cell and run the notebook
+#### Parameters
+sp : 'sp500' or 'sp600'

+### Calculate abnormal returns
+Open the file abnormal_returns.ipynb

+Change the parameters in the parameters cell and run the notebook The notebook saves the abnormal graphs in data/abnormal_graphs
+#### Parameters
+sp : 'sp500' or 'sp600'